microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_sqlsrv_defender/_index.md

   ![Screenshot showing Microsoft Defender for Cloud - Arc-enabled SQL server status](./arcsql-defender-status.png)

-- Following screen shows the SQL threat detected by Defender for Cloud.
+- The below screenshot shows the SQL threat detected by Defender for Cloud.

   ![Screenshot showing Defender for SQL security incidents and alerts](./defender-sql-security-incidents.png)